Menopause Fatigue Causes: Why Low Energy Is Not “Just Hormones”

 Magnesium may help with chronic stress, muscle tension, and sleep disturbances.

-If symptoms such as restless sleep, evening tension or low resilience continue, I usually suggest checking levels with a simple blood test before adding supplements.
-Coming from my mid-age experience, I spent a long time trying to find a magnesium supplement that actually aligned with everything I teach on the blog: clean formulation, good bioavailability, UK testing, and no unnecessary fillers.
+If symptoms such as restless sleep, evening tension, or low resilience continue, I usually suggest checking levels with a simple blood test before adding supplements.
+Drawing on my midlife experience, I spent a long time trying to find a magnesium supplement that aligned with everything I teach on the blog: clean formulation, good bioavailability, UK testing, and no unnecessary fillers.
 My recommendation – always check the labels.

 However, excessive or unsupervised supplementation can worsen fatigue through mineral competition and metabolic overload.